Berlin Cathedral: Modern Berlin Cathedral (1893–present)

 With no separation of Protestant church and state of Prussia, Wilhelm II officiated as the summus episcopus (Supreme Governor of the Evangelical State Church of Prussia's older Provinces, as it was named since 1875) and the state paid the complete construction cost of 11.5 million Marks.
 At 114 m long, 73 m wide and 116 m tall, it was much larger than any of the previous buildings and was considered a Protestant counterweight to St. Peter's Basilica in Vatican City.
 On 27 February 1905, the present building was inaugurated.

-In 1940, the blast waves of Allied bombing blew part of the windows away.
+In 1940, the blast waves of Allied bombing blew away part of the windows.
 On 24 May 1944, a bomb of combustible liquids entered the roof lantern of the dome.
 The fire could not be extinguished at that unreachable section of the dome.
-So the lantern burnt out and collapsed into the main floor.
+So the lantern burnt and collapsed into the main floor.
 Between 1949 and 1953, a temporary roof was built to enclose the building.
 On 9 May 1967 the then still undivided Evangelical Church of the Union decided a committee for the reconstruction of the Supreme Parish and Cathedral Church, then located in East Berlin.
 The government of the Eastern German Democratic Republic did not oppose the work of the committee due to the concomitant inflow of Deutsche Marks.

-In 1975, reconstruction started, simplifying the building's original design and demolishing the northern wing, the 'Denkmalskirche' – Memorial Church.
+In 1975, reconstruction started, simplifying the building's original design and demolishing the north wing, the 'Denkmalskirche' – Memorial Church.
 Compared by some to the Medici Chapel, it had survived the war completely intact but was demolished for ideological reasons by the communist government due to it being a hall of honour for the Hohenzollern dynasty.
 This resulted in scaffolding for restoration appearing on the church while detonation charges were applied to its undamaged rear.
 The government also demanded the removal of as many crosses as possible.
 The demolition and redesign cost 800,000 marks, while the restoration (done on the cheap) cost just 50,000 marks.
 The Berlin Cathedral Building Society now seek to rebuild the Denkmalskirche.

-In 1980, the baptistery and wedding church was reopened for services.
-The restoration of the nave was begun in 1984.
-On 6 June 1993, the nave was reinaugurated in an event attended by Federal Chancellor Helmut Kohl and televised nationwide in Germany.
+In 1980, the baptistery and wedding church reopened for services.
+The restoration of the nave began in 1984.
+On 6 June 1993, the nave was re-inaugurated in an event attended by Federal Chancellor Helmut Kohl and televised nationwide in Germany.
 There has been discussion to restore the dome and surrounding cupolas to their original appearance, but this has not occurred due to a lack of funds.